ChiriVulpes/chirivulpes.github.io/site/collections/blog/2021-09-28-no-shattered-realm-is-not-good.md

 ---
 date: 2021-09-28T06:23:34.683Z
-title: "No, Shattered Realm is Not Good, Actually"
+title: "Destiny 2: No, Shattered Realm is Not Good, Actually"
 tags: destiny 2
 ---